purpleteam-labs/purpleteam/README.md

 These are the commands run by a _Build User_:

 `purpleteam`
-This will run purpleteam in dashboard mode.
+This will run purpleteam and display the top level help.

 `purpleteam -h`
 Will do what you think, show help.

 `purpleteam test`
 Standard test run.
-Will provide the _Build User_ with a test plan of what is about to be tested, while immediatly starting testing.
+Will immediatly start the testing.

 `purpleteam testplan`
 Same as `test`, but only runs to create test plan and provide back to the _Build User_.
 The test plan will show you what is going to be tested before you actually run `test`.
 You can think of it as a `purpleteam test --dry-run`.